Rune poem: Granius rune poems

-The text was originally sent to Bonaventura Vulcanius by a Swedish student, who claimed to have ”learned it from the old rustics” (a senibus rusticis didici).
-It was first published in 1908 by Philipp Christiaan Molhuysen, using roughly the above orthography.
+In 1600, Swedish-German mathematician Nicolaus Granius (1569–1631) collected a number of Swedish rune poems in a letter.
+The text was originally sent by Granius as a student to Bonaventura Vulcanius, and claimed to have ”learned it from the old rustics” (a senibus rusticis didici).
+It was first published in 1908 by Philipp Christiaan Molhuysen, using roughly the orthography below.
 A modern edition was published in 1987.